r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

 ## ruby string manipulation

+- **Using .slice() to extract chars**
-<scriptblock> The slice method lets you grab a single character or a range of characters.
+<blockquote> The slice method lets you grab a single character or a range of characters.
 Passing a single integer returns the character at that index.
 Passing two integers, separated by a comma, tells slice to return all the characters from the first index to the last index, inclusive.
-The slice method also accepts a range, such as 1..4, to specify the characters to extract:</scriptblock>
+The slice method also accepts a range, such as 1..4, to specify the characters to extract:</blockquote>

-- **Using .slice() to extract chars**

       "Sammy".slice(0)     # "s"
       "Sammy".slice(1,2)   # "am"